 From Inception to Irish Session: Embed Irish Tunes in Your Memory

 As you well know, trad music is an aural tradition that has been passed from one generation to the next by ear, requiring musicians to master the art of learning and memorising music.
-If you’re new to this vibrant world of Irish folk music, you might be wondering, “how am I supposed to memorise all these tunes?”
+If you’re new to this vibrant world of Irish trad music, you might be wondering, “how am I supposed to memorise all these tunes?”
+I am thrilled to reveal that this blog post is designed to unlock the secrets of learning by ear.

 Trad musicians commonly learn tunes by listening to a piece played several times over, and simply repeating the melody as they hear it.
 Of course this skill takes time to develop, and it helps if you’ve been immersed in the tradition for some time.